 Competition Introduction: Established in 1927, the Marshall Society is the Economics Society of the University of Cambridge.
 The competition invites pre-university students to write a convincing and well-structured essay related to economic theories.

-Competition date: August 19, 2022
+Competition date: TBD

 Suitable for students: Preuniversity students around the world

-Competition Introduction: Bennington College Young Writers Awards are created by Bennington College, to promote excellence in writing at the high school level and to recognize outstanding writing achievement by high school students.
+Competition Introduction: Bennington College Young Writers Awards are created by Bennington College to promote excellence in writing at the high school level and to recognize outstanding writing achievement by high school students.
 The competition runs annually from September 1 to November 1.
 Over 5,000 students submitted poetry, fiction, and nonfiction to the Young Writers Awards competition each year.
 Each year, students in the 9th-12th grades are invited to enter one of the following categories with the following submission:

 Poetry: A group of three poems